Worklytics/psoxy/docs/aws/getting-started.md

 # AWS - Getting Started

 **YMMV : this is a work-in-progress guide on how to use EC2 or other environment to deploy psoxy to AWS.**

 To deploy to AWS, you'll need an AWS account in which to deploy.
-We recommend you provision one specifically for use in running Psoxy, as this simplifies security boundaries as well as eventual cleanup.
+We *strongly* recommend you provision one specifically for use to host Psoxy, as this will create an implicit security boundary, reduce possible conflicts with other infra configured in the account, and simplify eventual cleanup.

 ## Prerequisites